SUMTER, SOUTH CAROLINA

 It’s this need for a story that drives a mob of hungry reporters to descend on the candidate like black Friday shoppers scrambling for the last marked-down toaster oven in a Walmart.
 They eek out whatever they can from the presidential hopeful in a rapid-fire bout of questions that would terrify a regular human being.
 But this isn’t any regular human.
 This is the candidate and for all you know this may be the candidate.
 This may be the next President of the United States and it all depends on the people slowly filling out the doors while the press joins the scrum.

-It’s understood by most reporters that the people leaving the room at the end of a campaign event are the ones who get to choose the next president.
-But the press often find themselves asking the candidate how he thinks he might have made those people feel.
-After all, being made to feel some kind of way about the candidate is the only reason they were invited to a church hall on a Friday afternoon.
+It’s understood by most reporters that the people leaving the room at the end of a campaign event are the voters; the ones who get to choose the next president.
+Still, the press often find themselves asking the candidates how they think they might have made those people feel.
+After all, being made to feel some kind of way about the candidate is the only reason voters were invited to a church hall on a Friday afternoon.

 Until that weekend, if you had asked anyone what they thought of Joe Biden they would have told you that he was losing, badly.